 I think DLC is getting out of hand, but I think the online pass w/ a new game is a good idea.
 I think it needs to include more than one though because households share games.

-#2 by JonahFalcon on June 29, 2010 - 12:55 pm
+June 29th, 2010 - 12:55

 What really should happen here is if EA charges $10 for Online Pass for a used game, the value of the used games should go down by $10 at Gamestop because the demand will go down.
 I never understood why anyone would go to Gamestop to save $5 – $10 on a recently released used game (thats all they really discount them) when they could buy on Amazon and save a few bucks as well as save on tax…typically amounting to $5 – $10…and they get the game new.
 Gamestop needs to be shown they need to give better discounts on used games because there is plenty of room in the margin between what they pay you for a used game and what they sell it for.
 Its up to the consumer to show them that really, but since the consumers have failed, it looks like EA will do it for us.
 Better yet, don’t shop at Gamestop at all…

-#3 by HIM on June 29, 2010 - 12:56 pm
+June 29th, 2010 - 12:56

 Totally justified.
 Greed has driven men to do stupid things in the past, and there’s no reason to believe that there greed won’t do it again.
 I run a used game store and have asked several of my customers how they felt about such a move if it were indeed going to happen.
 Let’s just say that most of them have said that they will not bother buying the games that would require additional rates to play and feel betrayed by the lager companies for allowing the idea to even be tossed around.
 I myself will not support this movement and hope that companies, such as Microsoft, whom charge for there services, will stop to consider the negative effect this could have on all online gaming.